-The first dedicated agreement for conserving gorillas and their habitats across all ten range states entered into force in 2008.
-The Gorilla Agreement provides governments, NGOs, scientists, local people and the international community at large with a legally-binding framework to maintain and restore gorilla populations and habitats.
-CMS works closely with the UNEP Great Apes Survival Partnership (GRASP) and also benefits from other partnerships, including CITES and the Primate Specialist Group of the IUCN Species Survival Commission (SSC).
+The Gorilla Agreement provides governments, IGOs, NGOs, scientists, local people and the international community at large with a legally-binding framework to maintain and restore gorilla populations and their habitats.
+The Agreement is administered by the CMS Secretariat on an interim basis.
+The Secretariat works closely with the UNEP Great Apes Survival Partnership (GRASP) and also benefits from partnerships with other organizations, including CITES and the Primate Specialist Group of the IUCN Species Survival Commission (SSC).

 Key objectives of the Action Plans include: